cern-eos/eos/doc/quickstart/admin/configure.rst

 AUTH - configuration
 --------------------
-- eosauth.instance - contains the hostnames and ports to which ZMQ can connect to the MGM nodes, so that it can forward requests and receive responses
+- **eosauth.mastermgm** and **eosauth.slavemgm** - contain the hostnames and the
+   ports to which ZMQ can connect to the MGM nodes so that it can forward requests and receive responses.
+Only the mastermgm parameter is mandatory the other one is optional and can be left out.
-- eosauth.numsockets - once a clients wants to send a request the thread allocated to him in XRootD will require a socket to send the request to the MGM node.
+- **eosauth.numsockets** - once a clients wants to send a request the thread allocated to him in XRootD will require a socket to send the request to the MGM node.
 Therefore, we set up a pool of sockets from the begining which can be used to send/receiver requests/responses.